MW-Imperial/Lab-Book/lab1/lab1.md

 dotproduct.mlx
 S1xS2 gives a result of: dot_product = 3.6526e-13
 S1xS3 gives dot_product2 = -1.9668e-10
-which is a larger number, because the frequencies are closer.
+which is a larger number, because the frequencies are closer, but still minute as the frequencies are orthogonal / have nothing in common with each other
 (S1+S2)XS1 gives dot_product3 = 5.0000e+03
 This is a much larger number because there is a large component of s1 being projected onto itself